nf-core/ampliseq/docs/usage.md

 ###`--maxEE`

 DADA2 read filtering option, currently only used when --pacbio is set.
 After truncation, reads with higher than ‘maxEE’ "expected errors" will be discarded.
-In case of very long reads, you might want to increase this value. (default: 2)
+In case of very long reads, you might want to increase this value.
+We recommend (to start with) a value corresponding to approximately 1 expected error per 100-200 bp (default: 2)

 ### `--trunclenf` and `--trunclenr`